'Modern Warfare 2' Hardcore Mode release date and what to expect

 Modern Warfare 2 did not launch with Hardcore Mode, instead holding it back for the first proper Season of content.
-This is much to the dismay of some players, many of whom only play Hardcore Mode, with its elevated difficulty and tension.
-Luckily, it is on the way, and has been renamed Tier 1.
+This was much to the dismay of some players, many of whom only play Hardcore Mode, with its elevated difficulty and tension.
+Tier 1 released to a negative reception, so Infinity Ward is adding in a new Hardcore Mode as part of Season 2.

 - READ MORE: Best Xbox Series X|S games to play in 2022

-Tier 1 (Hardcore Mode) reduces players’ health and offers fewer HUD elements while playing.
+Hardcore Mode reduces players’ health and offers fewer HUD elements while playing.
 It’s a much harder way to play the game, with a more tactical, careful feel to the run-and-gun gameplay that’s the norm in other modes.
 Over the years, Hardcore has become a series staple, with many players holding it as their mode of choice.

 Here’s the Modern Warfare 2 Hardcore Mode release date, and a bit of detail on what to expect when it drops.